 Empirical analysis of the relationship between eco-innovation and employment is restricted by data availability.
 There are few panel data studies available and questions on environmental innovation, in most cases, involve point-in-time data.

-In some cases, further data restrictions result from the lack of reliable indicators for environmental regulation, in particular in studies based on survey data.
+In some cases, further data restrictions result from the lack of reliable indicators for environmental regulation, particularly in studies based on survey data.
 Indicators such as investment in abatement technologies were deemed useful when end-of-pipe technologies that lead to higher costs for the respective firms were the norm.
 In those cases, the assumed link to regulation activities seemed plausible.
 However, the growing importance of so-called cleaner technologies signifies that investment in environmental technologies may be driven by other motivations, such as cost savings, so that the link to regulation activities no longer appears valid.

 Furthermore, the usefulness of certain regulation indicators such as perceived stringency in firm surveys is also limited because firms may exaggerate the relevance of regulation in their answers.
-Concerning the evaluation of employment effects from eco-innovation activities, analysis of specific skills that are required in the environmental sector is still lacking.

 Summary and policy advice